Congratulations to our Volunteer of the Month!

 Our volunteers make a huge difference.
-Thank you Sara for your dedication to companion animals!
+Thank you Camille for your dedication to companion animals!

 Volunteer Your Time!

 All volunteers must first attend a volunteer training class.
 The volunteer training is available online through YouTube.
 It is about 1/2 hour long.
 Volunteers must be age 13 and up to work directly with the animals.
 Volunteers under the age of 16 must be accompanied by an adult.
 There is a $15 application fee to become a volunteer.
 This fee helps cover the cost of processing applications.
 Below is a link to our volunteer application.
 Once you have completed the application you will taken to another webpage at which you can pay your application fee.
 Parents of kids ages 13 – 15 only need to pay one application fee.
 Once you submit your fee, you will be redirected to the volunteer training video.
 After viewing the online training, there is a short quiz to complete.
 The link to the quiz is located in the description of the YouTube video.
 We will contact you to confirm your status as a volunteer sometime after you have completed your online quiz.
 Please note that it may be a few days before we get back to you.

 If you are the leader of group and would like to set up a special training, just call us at 751-7910 and we can set something up for you.
 Groups should be no smaller than 3 people and no larger than 10.

 If you are required to obtain community service hours, you can complete your hours with Great River Rescue.
 However, you must first apply to become a volunteer and complete the Level 1 Training Class.
 Once you have completed the class you will be able to volunteer with us anytime we are open.
 GRR staff will be happy to sign off on your hours.